 building's overall water consumption.
 While there are many more to choose from, consider the

 following water-saving strategies for your next building project:

-- Landscape with drought tolerant and native plants to eliminate or reduce irrigation needs.
+- Landscape with drought-tolerant and/or native plants to eliminate or reduce irrigation.

-- Explore subsurface irrigation with grey-water or reclaimed water.
+- Explore subsurface micro or drip irrigation with greywater or reclaimed water.

 sealants.
 Strawbale home

 Great indoor environments depend on the quality of the air, light, temperature, sound and sense of physical comfort

 and safety they contain.
 For business such environments also result in greater health and productivity from its most